i3oges/dingleberry/README.md

 # dingleberry

-The best bot for getting some dank memes, and playing some music
+A discord bot for everyone!
+Completely open-source means you run it for yourself!

 # Prerequisite